Donkey Riding Rules & Regulations

 Do your donkeys trot and canter whilst giving rides?

-No. Our donkeys are never asked to trot and canter whilst giving rides,.
+No. Our donkeys are never asked to trot or canter whilst giving rides,.
 They have been specially chosen for their calm and loving natures and are only required to walk steadily when being ridden.
-This is not a regulation, but Blackberry donkeys have been specially trained to walk calmly with their young riders.
+This is not a regulation, but Blackberry Donkeys team of donkeys have been specially trained to walk calmly with their young riders.

 Are your donkeys always led?